Best Places to Visit in Switzerland

 For more altitude, you can explore Dent de Chamois, the region’s most prominent peak.
 The Dent de Chamois has hiking trails alongside a more advanced ascent to the summit.

 Traveling to Zermatt is like taking a trip to an entirely new, secluded country.
 It’s tucked away beneath one of Switzerland’s most famed and tallest peaks, Matterhorn.
 The region is only accessible via lengthy scenic routes, and cars within the city limits must be electric to preserve the environment.

-Zermatt, essentially, is a ski-resort town.
-Most people who visit the city take cable cars up the mountainside for a snowy vacation where they can ski and snowboard for as long as they want whether during the Summer or Winter months.
+Zermatt is a ski-resort town, and most people who visit the city take cable cars up the mountainside for a snowy vacation where they can ski and snowboard during the Summer or Winter months.

 However, Zermatt welcomes all visitors, not just winter sports enthusiasts.
 Even if you don’t know how to ski, you’ll still find the views and landscape equally enticing.
 You can also tour the quaint village for shops, restaurants and more.

 Plus, Zermatt is home to various hiking trails ranging from beginner to advanced, depending on your skill level.
 You can scale mountainsides or venture out to Glacier Paradise, a relatively smooth sailing hike for views of the stunning glacial landscape.